 Glencore Energy UK (Glencore), Oando Trading DMCC (OTD) and OER Inc. signed a Prepayment Agreement dated 20 October 2022.
 Under the Agreement, Glencore provided an advance of \$50 million to OTD.
 The advance, which is priced at 9.5% p.a., shall be repaid by OTD through six instalments of \$8,333,333.33 (together with interest accrued thereon) in cash and in one year.
 OTD started repayment of the advance in December 2022.
-OER quaranteed the advance.
+OER guaranteed the advance.

 On February 28, 2023, OTD and B.B. energy (GULF) DMCC (BBEG) signed a contract for the sale of various cargoes of crude oil and secured by an assignment agreement dated same day for the sum of up to \$60 million to be advanced by BBEG to OTD by way of prepayment for the various cargoes of crude oil.
-BBEG has disbursed a sum of \$50 million out of the agreed advance to OTD, Oando PLC is the guarantor of the sale contract.
+BBEG has disbursed a sum of \$50 million out of the agreed advance to OTD.
+Oando PLC is the guarantor of the sale contract.

-k) Oando PLC's 'Go- Private' arrangement
+h) Oando Pl C's 'Go- Private' arrangement

-On March 25, 2021, a petition was filed by fourteen (14) shareholders of the Company holding a total of 299,257,869 shares (the "Petition").
-The Petition (in Suit No: FHCI_CP/494/2021) was filed for and on behalf of Oando's minority shareholders led by Venus Construction Company Limited and is brought pursuant to sections 353, 354 and 355 of the Companies and Allied Matters Act 2020 ("CAMA").
+On March 25, 2021, a petition was filed by fourteen (14) shareholders of the Company holding a total of 299 257 869 shares (the "Petition").
+The Petition (in Suit No. On March 25, 2021, a petition was lifed by fourteen (14) shareholders of the Company holding a lotal of 299,27,699 shares (title Petition).
+The Petition (if Suit No. PHC/L/CP/494/2021) was filed for and on behalf of Oando's minority shareholders led by Venus Construction Company Limited and is brought pursuant to sections 353, 354 and 355 of the Companies and Allied Matters Act 2020 ("CAMA").
 Ocean and Oil Development Partners Limited ("OODP") and the Company were listed as 1st and 2nd Respondents (together, the "Respondents").
 The Petitioners requested that the Court ordered the buyout of their entire shareholding either by OODP or the Company.
 OODP in response to the Petition, filed an Answer and a Cross Petition dated 15th March 2022 stating that it is willing and ready to buy out the minority shareholders via a members' scheme of arrangement to the Company for presentation to its shareholders at a general meeting, in order to place itself in a position to inject further capital into the Company and facilitate the reorganization of the Company's capital structure.